-Sclerotherapy is a non-surgical procedure that can treat most diseased surface veins.
-It is a popular method for eliminating varicose & spider veins that has been used since the 1920’s It involves injecting a solution into the diseased vein,using a small needle, causing a reaction that destroys the vessel wall.
+What is sclerotherapy?Sclerotherapy is a non-surgical procedure that can treat most diseased surface veins.
+It is a popular method for eliminating varicose & spider veins, that has been used since the 1920’s.
+It involves injecting a solution into the diseased vein,using a small needle, causing a reaction that destroys the vessel wall.
 The medication irritates the vein walls so that they stick together and are gradually reabsorbed by the body.
 Sclerosis (hardening) of the vein then results.
 Blood can no longer travel through it, and blood is therefore rerouted through healthy veins.
 Eventually, the varicose vein disappears.
 Varicose veins represent not only an aesthetics issue, but also a potential health risk.
 Eliminating these diseased veins actually improves the circulation and makes the legs healthier.

 What will happen in the first consultation?